Understanding Customer Churn: Definition, Meaning, and Strategies

 Reduced Company Morale

 High churn also affects company morale.
 If too many customers leave, employees may worry about job security and the company’s future.
-In such cases, companies invest a lot of time on replacing employees rather than increasing customer services.

 Bad Marketing